CollectionBuilder/collectionbuilder-csv/docs/migrate_to_sa.md

-# Migrate Older CollectionBuilder Projects to New SA
+# Migrate Older CollectionBuilder Projects to New CSV

-CollectionBuilder-CSV introduces a new CSV centered approach to managing the links to collection object downloads and image representations.
+CollectionBuilder-CSV introduces a new metadata centered approach to managing the links to collection object downloads and image representations.
 Rather than embedding the various API options inside the project template, the collection metadata CSV has fields for "object_location", "image_small", and "image_thumb".
 Thus the work of figuring out the API or locations of digital objects is pushed into the metadata, rather than the Liquid includes in the template code.